quicwg/multipath/draft-ietf-quic-multipath.md

 ## Memory Allocation for Per-Path Resources

-The maximum Path ID limit in initial_max_path_id or MAX_PATH_ID frame limit the number of paths an endpoint is willing to maintain and accordingly thereby also limit the associated path resources.
+The maximum Path ID limit in initial_max_path_id or MAX_PATH_ID frame limits the number of paths an endpoint is willing to maintain and thereby also limits the associated path resources.
 Furthermore, as connection IDs have to be issued by both endpoints for the same Path ID before an endpoint can open a path, each endpoint could also control the per-path resource usage by only issuing connection IDs for a limited number of paths.
 However, using the maximum Path ID limit in initial_max_path_id or the MAX_PATH_ID frame is preferred.

-To avoid unnecessarily resource usage, that potentially could be exploited in a resource exhaustion attack, endpoints SHOULD allocate additional path resources, such as e.g. for packet number handling, only after path validation has successfully completed.
+To avoid unnecessary resource usage that could be exploited in a resource exhaustion attack, endpoints SHOULD allocate additional path resources, such as e.g. for packet number handling, only after path validation has successfully completed.